Download PDF

-In HEC-RAS Version 6.2 the Capacity Only Method was introduced.
-If the Capacity Only Method is checked on, the model computes only the sediment transport capacity (i.e. equilibrium concentrations) for all grain classes and does not solve the transport, bed sorting, and bed layering equations.
-The transport rates are computed with the sediment capacity.
-The Capacity Only Method runs much faster because it does not solve transport, bed sorting, and bed layering equations for each grain class.
+Capacity Only computes only the sediment transport capacity (i.e. equilibrium concentrations) for all grain classes and does not solve the transport, bed sorting, and bed layering equations.
+Transport rates are computed with the sediment capacity equations.
+The Capacity Only option is essentially a hydraulic post processor and runs much faster because it does not solve transport, bed sorting, and bed layering equations for each grain class.
+Run times should be similar to the hydraulic simulation.
 This makes the method very useful for screening sediment transport functions and estimating initial sediment bed gradations and sediment boundary conditions.
+The Guides and Tutorials include a Capacity only tutorial and video.

 Sheet and Splash Erosion